jhpyle/docassemble/docs.md

 A popular use of interviews is the assembly of [Documents] (hence the name **docassemble**).
 You can write document templates in [DOCX] or [PDF] formats.
-You can also write documents the same way you write questions, in plain text with [Markup] to indicate formatting.
+You can also write documents the same way you write questions, in plain text using [Markup] to indicate formatting.

-As your interviews become more sophisticated, you will find it useful to use [Functions] to do things like conjugate verbs, compute differences between dates, or offer the user hyperlinks that perform special [actions].
+As your interviews become more sophisticated, you will find it useful to invoke [Functions] to do things like conjugate verbs, compute differences between dates, or offer the user hyperlinks that perform special [actions].